Earn education credits and certificates at the conference

 Registry of Approved Continuing Education (RACE)

 The specific sessions below have been approved for up to six hours of continuing education (CE) credit for veterinarians and vet techs, in jurisdictions that recognize RACE approval.
+You must attend live to qualify for these credits.
+You must also submit your request for RACE CE credits by July 1 (or within seven days of the conference).

 - 2021’s Latest Testing and Sheltering Guidelines for FeLV and FIV (.50 CE credit)